 Every night is happy hour at the bar with €4 cocktails and €1 beers.
 Throw down €7 and you can drink while they do your dirty laundry!
 The live acoustics was a-mazing.
 Nothing beats Oasis cover songs.

-The hostel is practically on the shore of Nice and le Côte d’Azur.
+The hostel is right on the coast of le Côte d’Azur.
+Just a few metres away you can roll out of bed onto the beach, watch the sun rise in the morning or set at night.
 It doesn’t get better than that!
-A few metres away you can roll out of bed onto the beach, watch the sun rise in the morning or set at night.
 I especially loved staying here because I’m a runner and le Promenade Anglais was the perfect place for my morning running routine.

 Place Masséna is around the corner with local cafes to sip coffee, watch people stroll by or the city tram when it runs through the square.
 It’s where Nice’s biggest festivals and cultural events happen.
 If you’re lucky enough to come here in February the biggest carnival in France is also here.
 At the bottom of the steps behind the naked man Apollo is the passageway to the Old Town and weekly markets (which is also the best area to eat in Nice).